Skip to content

 As you can imagine, we need to avoid advertising any non-managed networks upstream or 2 users could for example try to advertise back the same subnet such as 192.168.1.0/24 and this would bring many issues we want to avoid.

 PS: When using NSX Projects you can have control on the T1 of your zPod to add any static routes as you see fit, meaning you could for example add VLAN 100 with the subnet 192.168.1.0/24 and it will be ONLY be available on your zPod.
-As you can imagine if you add a subnet, you'll need to route that subnet to a next hop that you have to manage yourself using zbox, vyos, or NSX if this is an overlay networking sitting on Geneve for example.
+As you can imagine if you add a subnet, you'll need to route that subnet to a next hop that you have to manage yourself using zcore, vyos, or NSX if this is an overlay networking sitting on Geneve for example.

 Introduction